Symmetry, Thermodynamics and Topology in Active Matter: From Living Cells to biological tissue

-A successful paradigm in development is provided by the notion that spatial and temporal concentration patterns of diffusable chemicals known as morphogens specify the organization of cells into emergent structures~\cite{rogers2011morphogen,2021Lecuit,2017Grill}.
-In recent years the traditional notion of scalar concentration fields has acquired broader scope as it has become evident that organization at the tissue scale can often be described in terms of the dynamics of continuum \emph{supracellular} fields that often include orientational degrees of freedom and define the tissue's mechanical behavior~\cite{prost2015active,streichan2018global}.
-An important example is Planar Cell Polarity that describes the tendency of epithelial cells to polarize due to anisotropic protein distribution within a given cell~\cite{struhl2012dissecting}.
+\paragraph{\nf{Coupling between multiple fields underlies dynamics of tissues.}} \mcm{An approach to developing such a theory finds its inspiration in a successful paradigm in developmental biology.
+The essence of this } paradigm is the notion that spatial and temporal concentration patterns of diffusable chemicals known as morphogens specify the organization of cells into emergent structures~\cite{rogers2011morphogen,2021Lecuit,2017Grill}.
+In recent years the traditional notion of scalar concentration fields has acquired broader scope as it has become evident that organization at the tissue scale can often be described in terms of the dynamics of continuum \emph{supracellular} fields that often include orientational degrees of freedom and define the tissue's mechanical \SR{behavior~\cite{prost2015active,streichan2018global,morris2019active}.
+An} important example is Planar Cell Polarity that describes the tendency of epithelial cells to polarize due to anisotropic protein distribution within a given cell~\cite{struhl2012dissecting}.
 Cell-cell interactions can then coordinate such polarity at the tissue level, resulting in large scale tissue anisotropy usefully described in terms of spatial and temporal variation of a continuum vector field.
 Such an approach provides the opportunity to take advantage of the machinery of the physics of flocking, and it acquires quantitative power when the continuum field can be related to specific cellular processes.